 I then follow up with a conditioner to hydrate and eliminate frizz and a scalp treatment like Girl + Hair's RESTORE+ Restoring Hair Treatment Balm with a pointed applicator to each section of my head.

 Because the hair can take a while to dry after a wash, wrap your head in a towel to help soak up the excess water, and leave the hair down to air dry.
 If you're wearing crochet, you may have to blow the middle of your hair, to get it completely dry.

 It's been 4-6 weeks (McClean recommends leaving in a protective style no longer than four weeks), and now it's time to take down your style.
 In the interest of time, you can always go back to your stylist to have them take your style down.
 If you're going to take the time to do it yourself, there are few things to note.
 Shedding is normal, according to McClean. "it is normal to experience shedding after you take a style down that you've had in for more than a day," she says.
 "But, it's important to comb your hair out before applying shampoo after having a style in for more than a day.
 I always recommend combing your hair out with conditioner and water before shampooing your hair.
 This will prevent hair from matting up."

-Next, you'll want to use a clarifying shampoo like Moroccanoil's Clarifying Shampoo since it has keratin, argan, and avocado oils that restore the hair while it rids the hair of the buildup.
+Next, you'll want to use a clarifying shampoo like Moroccanoil's Clarifying Shampoo since it has keratin, argan, and avocado oils meant to restore hair while it rids hair of buildup.

 The last (but very essential step) is to follow up with a deep conditioner—preferably a leave-in with slip—and then a trim.